iamyounix/msimagb460_tomahawk/README.md

 ### Introduction

 OpenCore is what we refer to as a **boot loader** – it is a complex piece of software that we use to prepare our systems for macOS – specifically by injecting new data for macOS such as **SMBIOS**, **ACPI** tables and **kexts**.
-How this tool differs from others like **Clover** is that it has been designed with security and quality in mind, allowing us to use many security features found on real Macs, such as **System Integrity Protection** and  Filevault
+How this tool differs from others like **Clover** is that it has been designed with security and quality in mind, allowing us to use many security features found on real Macs, such as **System Integrity Protection** and  Filevault.

 * Refer official [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) for better understanding
 * Checkout Dortania Monthly [Post](https://dortania.github.io) to get more info.